3. In Love With Spring: My Novel Online

 “How come Ashley hates her?”

 “I think she’s jealous of how pretty Mandy is.
-I mean, yeah, Ashley is pretty too.
+I mean, Ashley is pretty too.
 But she’s the kind of girl, you wonder what she looks like without all that makeup.
-See that guy sitting in the chair across from Mandy?
-In the green shirt?”
+See that guy sitting in the chair across from Mandy?”

 “So Mandy only hangs out with them because of Brent?”

-Simon couldn’t help envying the guy’s skill; all three girls with their tight, low cut t-shirts, were hanging on to his every word, and counting Mandy, that was four.
+Simon couldn’t help envying the guy’s skill; all three girls were hanging on to his every word, and counting Mandy, that was four.
 Four chicks.

 Jules went on, “Seems like when you’re a guy, once your hormones take over, your life become one big quest to get laid.
 Right?”

 She laughed.
 “I know guys are wired to want it.
-It’s how species succeed.”
+It’s how the species succeeds.”

 “Don’t you want it?”